XTC: White Music and Go 2

-In August 1977, XTC made their first commercially released studio recordings with producer John Leckie at Abbey Road, which appeared on their debut album 3D EP in October.
+In August 1977, XTC made their first commercially released studio recordings with producer John Leckie at Abbey Road, which appeared on their debut release 3D EP in October.
 Their first full-length record, White Music, was then recorded in less than two weeks, and released for January 1978.
 Partridge characterized the album as "Captain Beefheart meets the Archies" shrouded in 1950s-style retrofuturism.
 He reflected that the album was the sum of everything the band enjoyed, including the Beatles, Sun Ra, and Atomic Rooster, but dismissed the contents as premature songs "built around this electric wordplay stuff".
 White Music reached number 38 on the UK Albums Chart.
 Although the album was well received by the press (Melody Maker, NME, Sounds, and Record Mirror all gave positive reviews), none of its singles managed to chart.
 They rerecorded "This Is Pop" as a lead single.
 Its follow-up, "Statue of Liberty", was banned on BBC Radio due to the lyric "I sail beneath her skirt".
 With each member placed on a £25 weekly salary, the band toured for the next five years.
 The group also made appearances on the children's television shows Tiswas and Magpie, which meant they would occasionally play for under-16 crowds on these early tours.
 Partridge enjoyed these early shows, but would later resent touring as the band's audience numbers grew and the performing experience became more impersonal.

 By August 1978, XTC were prepared to record their next album.
 The band had contacted Brian Eno to produce after they learned that he was a fan, but he declined, telling them that they were good enough to produce themselves.
 Virgin rejected Eno's advice, and the group instead returned to Abbey Road with Leckie.
 Andrews appeared at the sessions with several original songs, but Partridge did not feel they were right for the band.
 He began taking Moulding and Chambers out for drinks without inviting Partridge, allegedly in an attempt to take over the group.
 After most of Andrews' songs were dropped from the final track list, the keyboardist told journalists that he foresaw the band "explod[ing] pretty soon".
 Go 2, a more experimental venture, was released in October to positive reviews and a number 21 chart peak.
 Like White Music, it was given praise in Sounds, Melody Maker, and the NME.
 One of the tracks, "Battery Brides (Andy Paints Brian)", was written in tribute to Eno.
 The album also included a bonus EP, Go+, which consisted of five dub remixes of XTC songs.